wwivbbs/docs/wwivnet.md

 ## Technical Overview of WWIVNet

-Currently WWIVnet uses a centralized SMTP and POP server to route email and sub messages to member nodes.
-This will be replaced with a BINKP based solution in the future.
+On October 2, 2015, WWIVNet switched to [BINKP](https://en.wikipedia.org/wiki/Binkp) as the underlying protocol for transferring net email and sub messages.

 ## Joining WWIVNet